Once you've understood how to paint matches, your aim is to assign the segments for each of your DNA matches to the

 Preview new matches when they appear

 If you have a new match you're unsure of, you can overlay it onto your chromosomes without saving it by clicking 'Preview these segments'.
-This will instantly paint these segments (shaded with diagonal stripes) onto your profile and expand the relevant chromosomes, letting you compare these new segments quickly to those you've saved before.
+This will instantly paint these segments (shaded with diagonal stripes) onto your map and expand the relevant chromosomes, letting you compare these new segments quickly to those you've saved before.
 You then have the choice to save the new segments or clear them.
 The site will highlight any overlaps with existing segments, but it's important to remember that you still need to compare your match to the match it overlaps in order to be sure they both match you on the same chromosome!

 After you paint your known matches, it's now time to undertake some detective work to identify other significant matches.
 In practice, the degree to which you can trace matches will vary enormously: